 Why won't my Windows Media Player play any sound?

-If a movie you play back in Windows Media Player seems to have video but no sound, it might be because of the following common reasons:
+If during a video or DVD playback Windows Media Player seems to have video but no sound, it might be because of the following common reasons:

 How do I change audio settings in Windows Media Player?